 Cricket, a sport that has captivated millions around the globe, has seen its fair share of legendary players.
-In the modern era, four batsmen have consistently stood out, earning them the moniker “Fab Four players.”
+In the modern era, four batsmen have consistently stood out, earning them the moniker “Fab Four players,” with their performances highlighted in FAB 4 Stats.

 When was Fab Four Term Coined?